All 4 Uses of

 Definition:

-(talisman) a trinket or piece of jewelry thought to be a protection against evil
+a small object or piece of jewelry thought to have magical power -- especially to protect against evil